efalk/AudioTools/README.md

 Written in python.

-Dump or edit ID3 data in an mp3 file.
+    Display or edit ID3 data in an mp3 file.

     Usage:	id3 [options] file.mp3 ...

     Options:

     With no editing options (below), dumps the id3 tag(s) and exits.